learn-anything/learn-anything/.github/ISSUE_TEMPLATE/question.md

 ---

 <!-- Please read the docs and ask the question on Discord (https://discord.gg/KKYdWjt) first.
-     The issue tracker is focused on code related issues. -->
+     The issue tracker is more focused on code related issues. -->

 <!-- Provide as much useful information as you can -->
 #### Summary